 Leaders of the Reform and Conservative movements like to say that they represent the majority of American Jews.
 The recent findings of the Pew report debunk that myth.
 Today, unfortunately, the “Jews of no religion” are the fastest-growing Jewish group; they care little, if anything, about Judaism or Israel.
 How many families in these movements joined congregations because membership (and Hebrew school) were prerequisites for Bar and Bat Mitzvahs, and not because they endorse the positions or policies advocated by the Rabbis?

-About the Author: Executive Vice President, Emeritus National Council of Young Israel; Co-Chairman, American Friends of The International Young Israel Movement, Israel region
+About the Author: Rabbi Pesach Lerner is executive vice president emeritus of the National Council of Young Israel and co-chairman of American Friends of The International Young Israel Movement, Israel region.

 If you don't see your comment after publishing it, refresh the page.

 Our comments section is intended for meaningful responses and debates in a civilized manner.
 We ask that you respect the fact that we are a religious Jewish website and avoid inappropriate language at all cost.